ChargePoint/wireshark-v2g/README.md

 ## Decoding an entire EXI stream

-### Helper programs
+### Helper Programs

-`yq` (a cousin of `jq`) comes with the command `xq` which is for XML -> JSON conversion.
+* `yq` (a cousin of `jq`) comes with `xq` which is for XML -> JSON conversion
-`tidy` is also recommended (ships with OSX) to prettify the XML data returned
+* `tidy` is also recommended (ships with OSX) to prettify the XML data

 After the packet capture has been decoded, you can export the data for decoding using:

 ### Build and run the docker container

 ```
+cd tools/docker/decoder
 docker build -t decoder:test .
 docker run --name=decoder --rm -p 9000:9000/tcp -d decoder:test
 ```

 ### Dump all of the EXI-specific payloads in the packet capture stream

 The following command will dump all of the packet capture EXI data and decode it directly to stdout

 ```
 tshark -X lua_script:v2g.lua -r ~/Downloads/Analyzer_M043_decrypted.pcap -Y "exi" -T json | jq '.[]._source.layers.v2gtp.exi.data."data.data"' | sed s/\://g | sed s/\"//g | while read line; do curl -s -X POST -H "Expect:" -H "Format: EXI" -d ${line} http://localhost:9000 |tidy -xml -iq;done